Transverse tori in Engel manifolds: Introduction

 Tight contact structures on 3-manifolds are detected by which {\em transverse knots} they contain.
 These are defined to be circles embedded transversely to the contact planes.
 Immersed transverse circles satisfy the h-Principle, with each homotopy class containing a unique transverse knot up to homotopy through transverse immersions.
 However, the h-Principle fails for (embedded) transverse knots, due to a ``formal'' invariant determined by the underlying bundle theory.
 In fact, tight contact structures are characterized by the failure of nullhomologous knots to transversely realize large values of this invariant (and realization need not be unique).
 To similarly understand Engel structures, it is natural to look for closed surfaces transverse to an Engel plane field.
-It is not hard to see (Section~\ref{Surface}) that any such surface must be a torus with trivial normal bundle.
-(We assume throughout the paper that everything is orientable; otherwise transverse Klein bottles can exist, Remark~\ref{Klein}.)
-Transverse {\em immersions} are again classified by the h-Principle \cite{Gr}.
-However, unlike circles in 3-manifolds, immersed surfaces in 4-manifolds cannot be perturbed to embeddings, making the existence question for transverse embeddings more difficult.
-In fact, few examples of transverse tori were previously known.
-Our first theorem, proved in Section~\ref{MainProof}, solves this problem:
+It is not hard to see (Section~\ref{TransSurf}) that any such surface must be a torus with trivial normal bundle.
+(We assume throughout the paper that everything is orientable; otherwise transverse Klein bottles can exist, Remark~\ref{Klein}(a).)
+Transverse {\em immersions} are again classified by the h-Principle \cite[Theorem~31]{PP} (Theorem~4 in the arXiv version).
+However, unlike circles in 3-manifolds, immersed surfaces in 4-manifolds cannot usually be perturbed to embeddings, making the existence question for transverse embeddings more difficult.
+In fact, only a few examples of transverse tori were previously known \cite{PV}.